Koromix/rygel/src/rekord/README.md

 ## Create snapshots

-Each snapshot has a unique ID (which is actually a BLAKE3 hash in hexadecimal form), which is generated automatically when the snapshot is created.
+Each snapshot has a unique hash (which is actually a BLAKE3 hash in hexadecimal form), which is generated automatically when the snapshot is created.

 You need to give snapshots a name (or use `--anonymous` to skip this).
 This name does not have to be unique and only exists to help you categorize snapshots.